htcondor/htcondor/docs/classads/classad-mechanism.rst

     Two sequences of continuous digits separated by a period (i.e., [0-9]+.[0-9]+).
  String
-    A double quote character, followed by an list of characters terminated by a double quote character.
+    A double quote character, followed by a list of characters terminated by a double quote character.
 A backslash character inside the string causes the following character to be considered as part of the string, irrespective of what that character is.